declancm/vim2vscode/README.md

 let g:vim2vscode_no_defaults = 1
 ```

+Then add your keymaps.

-- Open all active buffers in code:
+- To open all active buffers in code:

   ```vim
   nnoremap <leader>oc :Code<CR>
   ```

-- Open current buffer in code:
+- To open the current buffer in code:

   ```vim
   nnoremap <leader>occ :CodeCurrent<CR>